 Colette is a young girl who wants more and more toys.
 She continually begs her parents for additional toys.
 Though she has a mountain of toys, she soon realizes that her toys don’t make her happy.
 Colette has no one to play with, so she feels very empty.
 Once she focuses on what she can do to help other people, she finds the happiness she has always been looking for.
 In short, Colette discovers that true happiness comes not from receiving, but from giving.

-This book is currently available on Etsy.
-To pre order your copy, click here.
+This book is currently available on Amazon.
+To order your copy though my affiliate link, click here.

 Franklin is Bossy

 No one wants to raise an entitled child.
 Reading to children is an excellent activity, but sadly it has become less common in today’s media-heavy world.
-Take some time today to read or listen to one of these books with your kids.
+Take some time today to read or listen to one of these books on entitlement with your kids.
 Bonding time and good lessons to overcome entitlement attitude await!
 Remember, they don’t need more presents.
 They need more presence.